-As you will know by now if you read this site often, people in banking work hard.
-However, they do so for a reason: in return for persistent 13-17 hour days, front office banking jobs still offer an opportunity to make very good money.
+People in banking work hard.
+However, they do so for a reason: in return for frequent 13-17 hour days, front office banking jobs still offer an opportunity to make very good money.

 How good?
 Look at the chart below.